 Ensemble Resonanz / RIAS Kammerchor Berlin / Justin Doyle Concerts

 England’s musical tradition is like a parchment on which voices have been superimposed over the centuries – from the Renaissance to the present day, from Thomas Tallis to Edward Elgar and Joanna Marsh.
-The RIAS Chamber Choir from Berlin and the Ensemble Resonanz make these layers resound and address the questions of farewell and transience as part of the International Music Festival »Ende«.
+The RIAS Kammerchor from Berlin and the Ensemble Resonanz make these layers resound and address the questions of farewell and transience as part of this year’s Hamburg International Music Festival with the motto »Ende«.
 An evening of requiem-like depth, in which the past resonates and the present pauses.

 PERFORMERS